-• The company should be able to demonstrate that the analysis it carries out for the Business Plan has direct links to asset management delivery.
-An approach which is used and useful has the advantage of being credible and provides a basis for feedback and learning which will ensure continuous improvement of asset management techniques and inform future asset maintenance plans.
+- The company should be able to demonstrate that the analysis it carries out for the Business Plan has direct links to asset management delivery.
+An approach which is used and useful has the advantage of being credible and provides a basis for feedback and learning which will ensure continuous improvement of asset management techniques and inform future asset maintenance plans. - Where a new forward looking approach suggests a stepped change in asset maintenance investment, the company should explain why this is realistic and robust outcome why a new methodology provides a more robust estimate than alternative techniques such as historical cost trends or econometric analysis.

-1.3.14 A forward looking, risk based asset maintenance plan can be prepared as:
+3B.3.14 A forward looking, risk based asset maintenance plan can be prepared as: